Civilians suffer amid Nagorno-Karabakh conflict | DW | 26.10.2020

 Everyone at the school in Barda is convinced that Azerbaijan is on the right side of history.
 The deputy director of the school, Musella Musayeva, is also of this view.
 She does not believe that her country's forces are attacking Armenian civilians, that they are also being killed and driven out of their homes.

-''I don’t know what is happening on the Armenian side; all I know is what I see on television,'' she says. ''But I am certain the Armenians will lose.
-They should withdraw.''
-Musayeva says Azerbaijan is not out to conquer Armenian territory, but just to retake what is rightly its own.
+''I don't know much about what's happening on the Armenian side.
+I only know what I see on TV here,'' she says. ''But I can say that the Armenians are losing and must retreat.
+They don't have any other options.
+We are not trying to take Armenian territory — we are fighting for what belongs to us."

 Zabil Aliyev sees things much the same way.
 He took refuge at the Barda school several weeks ago with his wife, Nahide, and three granddaughters.
 The five, who are also originally from Tartar, have taken shelter in a former classroom.
 Cups and plates cover the school tables, and a gas cooker sits on the floor.